Boyds Bears: History

-The bears were a popular collector's item in the 1990s, and remain so now that they are no longer being produced.
+The bears were a popular collector's item in the 1990s, and remained so as they were no longer being produced until emerging from hibernation in 2024.

+45th Anniversary

+“Boyds Bears reputation for excellence and quality is well-known among consumers and retailers,” said Michael Griffith, president of Enesco.
+“We are excited about celebrating the 45th anniversary of the Boyds Bears brand by introducing 12 additions to the Boyds family of bears and friends.
+This limited-quantity introduction of the Boyds Bears collection is now available for pre-order direct to consumers.
+In January 2025, Enesco has plans for a new wholesale product launch that is planned to be shown by Enesco at the trade markets.”

 Collectors club

 The Boyds Bears official fan club was called the "Loyal Order of Friends of Boyds!"
 It was founded in 1996.
 Newly designed kits were available annually.
-Benefits included exclusive members-only collectors items, an online newsletter and access to a members-only website.
+Benefits included exclusive members-only collector's items, an online newsletter and access to a members-only website.

 On August 14, 2014, Enesco announced that 2014 was to be the final year of the Friends of Boyds collector's club, and that retailer orders for the 2015 membership kit had been canceled.

 Awards

 Boyds products have won numerous awards in the toy and doll collectible circles.
 Some of these include Teddy Bear of the Year Awards, Doll of the Year Awards, Golden Teddy Awards, and National Association of Limited Edition Dealers Achievement Awards.